microsoft/OMS-Agent-for-Linux/docs/Hardening.md

 - : ALL : ALL
 ```

-Unfortunately, we don't support changes to any sudoers files.
+Unfortunately, we don't support changes to the omsagent sudoers.d file.
 You can replace the modified /etc/sudoers.d/omsagent file with the original to try and fix the issue:
 ```
 $> sudo mv oms-sudoers-test /etc/sudoers.d/omsagent
 ```
-The same logic should apply if the /etc/sudoers file itself is the problem - ensure that /etc/sudoers hasn't been edited from its original state, then add the contents of `oms-sudoers-test` to /etc/sudoers without modification.
+The same logic should apply if the /etc/sudoers file itself is the problem - ensure that the contents of `oms-sudoers-test` are added to /etc/sudoers without modification.

 ### Existing Ruby from RVM
 #### Issue